You are here

 Methaemoglobinaemia is a problem with the haemoglobin in red blood cells that interferes with oxygen carrying capacity.
 It is either asymptomatic or manifests with hypoxaemia.
-In can be congenital or acquired.
-The SOP covers the acquired symptomatic form only.
+It can be congenital or acquired.
+The SOP covers the acquired symptomatic form and the heterozygous form of NADH-methaemoglobin reductase deficiency restricted to red blood cells, but not other forms of congenital methaemoglobinaemia.
 This condition is normally temporary, being amenable to drug treatment within a period of days.
 However, if the hypoxaemia has caused organ damage, there may be persistent effects.
 Death can ensue in severe cases.
 See further comments, below.

 This diagnosis is based on a specific methaemoglobin blood test together with evidence of the presence of clinical manifestations.
 The methaemoglobin level is normally less than 1%, with skin colour changing at 10%, cerebral ischaemia occurring at > 15% and death possible at > 60%.

 The relevant medical specialist is a general physician or haematologist.